 Background Record Check (BRC): The process of requesting, receiving and evaluating information to determine whether a candidate is eligible for affiliation with an EEC licensed, approved or funded program.
 Such checks include data provided by the Massachusetts Department of Criminal Justice Information Services (DCJIS); the Massachusetts Department of Children and Families (DCF); the Massachusetts Sex Offender Registry Board (SORB); the state and national fingerprint databases; as well as all relevant state and national criminal history, child welfare and sex offender registries, databases and repositories.

-Candidate: Any person seeking to obtain, renew or retain an EEC license or approval; engage in permanent or temporary employment regardless of whether such individuals have unsupervised access to the children served; or volunteer or intern regularly in an unsupervised capacity within EEC licensed, approved or funded programs.
+Candidate: Any person seeking to obtain, renew or retain an EEC license or approval; engage in permanent or temporary employment or internships regardless of whether such individuals have unsupervised access to the children served; or volunteer in an unsupervised capacity within EEC licensed, approved or funded programs.
 Family child care candidates include family child care licensees and assistants, as well as household members, and those regularly on the premises of a family child care home, 15 years of age or older.
 Candidate includes individuals providing services to children within EEC licensed, approved or funded programs in an unsupervised capacity regardless of whether the individuals have a direct relationship to the Program.
 All transportation personnel are presumed to have unsupervised access to children.
 Candidates may also include applicants for approval as foster or adoptive parents, as well as their household members 15 years of age or older.

 Child Care Candidate: Used to identify those Programs subject to the CCDBG requirements, which includes all EEC licensed, approved and funded programs eligible to receive a subsidy regardless of whether such entities actually receive a subsidy.
 This includes a family child care licensee as well as their household members and persons regularly on the premises 15 years of age or older; all family child care assistants; small and large group, center-based and after school child care licensees, employees, volunteers and interns; and anyone who provides services on behalf of such programs, who affiliate with or are present in such programs in an unsupervised capacity.
 Child Care Candidate also includes all candidates who operate or are employees, volunteers or interns in a program that receives CCDF funding for subsidized child care, even though it is not subject to licensure or approval by EEC.